dpshorten/zebraHorseCaImAn/README.md

 Instructions:

 1.)
 Install CaImAn as per the instructions on github.
-We were using the June 11 2019 commit\
+We were using the June 11 2019 commit<br/>
 (https://github.com/flatironinstitute/CaImAn/commit/c26be44cafc61c3fc5d77434ad0fce5f6efc9cac)\

 3.)
 Find where CaImAn is installed on your system.
 In the file caiman/source_extraction/cnmf/estimates.py\